 It is estimated there are greater than 1.25 million acres of home lawns in Georgia.
 In 2006, homeowners across Georgia spent about \$2.77 billion annually to maintain their lawns, labor accounted for 35% of the spending.
 Greater than 60% of homeowners employed fertilization and weed control practices.
 Generally, lawns represent the largest segment based on acreage of the industry.

 Professional Landscape and Turfgrass Industry.

-Based on the 2006 UGA survey, the professional turfgrass and landscape industry had annual economic impact of \$3.7 billion and employed greater than 13,000 people.
+Based on a 2018 UGA study, the professional turfgrass and landscape industry had annual regional economic impact of \$9.97 billion and employed greater than 66,500 people.

 Golf Course Industry.